johnhw/differentiable_sorting/README.md

 # Differentiable parallel approximate sorting networks
 A Python implementation of a fully-differentiable *approximate* sorting function for power-of-2 length vectors.
-Uses Numpy (or autograd, JAX or PyTorch), but trivial to use in other backends.
+Uses Numpy, PyTorch or Tensorflow (or autograd, JAX or cupy), but trivial to use in other backends.
 Works on GPU.

 <img src="imgs/sorting_example.png">